 Pros Continuous knowledge exchange.
 Stronger enforcement of current legislation and continuous knowledge exchange.
 Clarity on the concept and measuring of energy poverty across the EU.
 Standardised energy poverty concept and metric which enables monitoring of energy poverty at EU level.
 Equip Member States with the tools to reduce disconnections.
 Cons Existing shortcomings of the legislation are not addressed: lack of clarity of the concept of energy poverty and the number of energy poor households persist.
 Energy poverty remains a vague concept leaving space for Member States to continue inefficient practices such as regulated prices.
 Indirect measure that could be viewed as positive but insufficient by key stakeholders.
 Insufficient to address the shortcomings of the current legislation with regard to energy poverty and targeted protection.
 New legislative proposal necessary.
 Administrative costs.
 New legislative proposal necessary.
 Higher administrative costs.
 Potential conflict with principle of subsidiarity.
 Specific definition of energy poverty may not be suitable for all Member States.
 Safeguards against disconnection may result in higher costs for companies which may be passed to consumers.
 Safeguards against disconnection may also result in market distortions where new suppliers avoid entering markets where risks of disconnections are significant and the suppliers active in such markets raise margins for all consumers in order to recoup losses from unpaid bills.
-Moratorium of disconnection may conflict with freedom of contract. framework the safeguards in e option(s): Option 1 is recommended as the mo at will allow the EU and Member States to measu Option 2 come at a cost.
-There is potential to dev ween national social services and disconnection s are and monitor the level of energy po- velop these measures at the EU level.
-I verty across the EU.
-The impact assessment for However, Member States may be better suited t benefits.
-Option 1 will result in a clear and that the propose disconnection o design these schemes to ensure that solutions can be found for heatwave (drink water; staying indoors).
+Moratorium of disconnection may conflict with freedom of contract.

+Most suitable option(s): Option 1 is recommended as the most balanced package of measures in terms of the cost of measures and the associated benefits.
+Option 1 will result in a clear framework that will allow the EU and Member States to measure and monitor the level of energy poverty across the EU.
+The impact assessment found that the propose disconnection safeguards in Option 2 come at a cost.
+There is potential to develop these measures at the EU level.
+However, Member States may be better suited to design these schemes to ensure that synergies between national social services and disconnection safeguards can be achieved.
+Please note that Option 2 also include the measures described in Option 0+.

+solutions can be found for heatwave (drink water; staying indoors).
 We are aware that in some MS the housing stock is not prepared for heatwaves and houses are overheated.
 However, this may be better assessed at Member State level.

 Energy has a fundamental role to ensure adequate households' standards of living.
 Energy services are crucial to ensure warm homes, water and meals, lighting, refrigeration and the operation of other appliances.
-European households are, however, increasingly unable to meet their basic energy needs due to energy prices increasing faster than household income and inefficient housing and household appliances leading to higher energy bills47.
+European households are, however, increasingly unable to meet their basic energy needs due to energy prices increasing faster than household income and inefficient housing and household appliances leading to higher energy bills.

 An affordable connection to energy supply facilitates modern daily life by providing essential services and enabling social interactions.
-Lack of access to an energy supply impinges on the rights of energy consumers and negatively affects living conditions and health48.
-This is well recognised in legislation49 and reflected in the overall objectives of the European Internal Energy Market (IEM).
+Lack of access to an energy supply impinges on the rights of energy consumers and negatively affects living conditions and health.
+This is well recognised in legislation and reflected in the overall objectives of the European Internal Energy Market (IEM).